IBM/iot-device-trend-analysis/README.md

 ### Create dataset

 Before analyzing you will need to create a dataset which includes the database initial name, dates and device Ids.
-You can do through the app by going to `Create Dataset` link on the main page.
+You can do this through the app by going to `Create Dataset` link on the main page.
 This pulls the `iot databsase initial name`, `dates` and `deviceIds` directly from the Cloudant database.

 <p align="center">
   <img width="450"  src="readme_images/create-dataset.png">